 Learn more about parent coaching and effectiveness training here.

 Sibling Support Services are available for siblings of all ages.
 Participation is voluntary.
-These services are designed to meet the needs of young people who have a brother or sister in residential treatment at Paradigm Malibu.
+These services are designed to meet the needs of young people who have a brother or sister in residential treatment at Paradigm Treatment.

 Services include support groups, psycho-educational groups, group therapy and when appropriate, individual therapy.
 Sibling Support Services are designed to run concurrently with Parent Support Services, so that both parents and siblings can attend similar program components simultaneously.